mcraken/platform/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/6278849/7105215/8471a7a0-e10e-11e4-86ec-b1fa05d5f614.png)

-Apache shiro is used as a mean of session clustering and user based security.
-Having shiro makes it possible to provide seamless user management between identical nodes.
+Finally, that concludes our brief introduction to the repository bundle.

+## Schedule

 The schedule bundle is an abstraction of time based services.
 The schedule bundle is built on top of quartz.
 It models sessions and tracks scheduling.
 A session is an operation that is only operable within a pre-defined time period.
 A track is an ever repeating task that works within hour, day, week or year time periods.

+Apache shiro is used as a mean of session clustering and user based security.
+Having shiro makes it possible to provide seamless user management between identical nodes.

 The oauth bundle provides an abstraction for any services accessible using the oauth protocol.
 Built on top of scribe, the oauth bundle should provide support for multiple social networks.
 The bundle models oauth services as authorizers and invokers.
 Authorizers are used to execute the 3-way handshake and obtain a valid oauth access tokens.
 Oauth invokers use access tokens, previously obtained by authorizers, to access resources protected by oauth providers.